Herman100/alx-system_engineering-devops/0x19-postmortem/README.md

 ####  Regular Audits:
    - Schedule regular audits of system configurations to ensure accuracy and compliance with established standards.

-### By implementing these measures, TAskify, Inc. aims to prevent similar incidents in the future and ensure the continued satisfaction of our customers.
+### By implementing these measures, Taskify, Inc. aims to prevent similar incidents in the future and ensure the continued satisfaction of our customers.